gmdsi/gmdsi/README.md

 # Acknowledgments

-Developent of these tutorials is funded by the Groundwater Modelling Decision Support Initiative (GMDSI).
+Development of these tutorials is funded by the Groundwater Modelling Decision Support Initiative (GMDSI).
 GMDSI is jointly funded by BHP and Rio Tinto.